epicweb-dev/epic-stack/docs/features.md

 - Static Types with [TypeScript](https://typescriptlang.org/)
 - Runtime schema validation with [zod](https://zod.dev/)
 - Error monitoring with [Sentry](https://sentry.io/welcome/)
+- Light/Dark/System mode (without a flash of incorrect theme)

 Here are some things that will likely find their way into the Epic Stack (or the docs examples) in the future: